developerpiru/VisualizeTRACS/README.md

 # VisualizeTRACS

 # Introduction
-VisualizeTRACS is an R-based tool that allows you to visualize data from [TRACS](https://github.com/developerpiru/TRACS)
+VisualizeTRACS is an R-based tool that allows you to visualize data from [TRACS](https://github.com/developerpiru/TRACS).
+Unlike TRACS, VisualizeTRACS does not need a powerful computer.
+You can download the TRACS output file from a remote server (if you used one to run TRACS) and use VisualizeTRACS on a local computer to explore the data.

+VisualizeTRACS can also be installed on a server for shared access within your group.

 ***The latest release can be downloaded [here](https://github.com/developerpiru/VisualizeTRACS/releases/)***